About the Staff

 Mary Saville Resources Associate

 Mary Saville earned her Master’s degree in Theatre Education from Emerson College (Boston).
-She has appeared on stage at GET (in Ramona Quimby) and has taught in the Conservatory since 2008, and is now in her second season as a full-time member of the Resources Department.
+She has appeared on stage at GET (in Ramona Quimby) and has taught in the Conservatory since 2008, and is now in her fourth season as a full-time member of the Resources Department.
 Mary has taught theater in high schools and extra-curricular programs for over 15 years.
 She has also worked as an actor and director with companies such as Synchronicity, the Shakespeare Tavern, Stage Door Players, and many others in both Boston and Atlanta.

 Michael Van Osch Director of Marketing

 Michael Van Osch is a veteran of both the arts and corporate marketing worlds having worked in the U.S., Canada and Europe on many brands over the last 20 years.
 He holds and MBA from Wilfrid Laurier University in Canada.
 Also an actor, he has been seen in commercials, One Life To Live, independent movies, and onstage in many Atlanta productions.
 Most notably, Michael toured the hit Broadway one-man show, Defending the Caveman, throughout North America for over 4 years.

 Michael Vine Education Manager